Frederick David Henry de Rune Barclay1

 Sarita Enriqueta Ward is the daughter of Herbert Ward.1 She married, firstly, Rt.
 Hon.
 Sir Colville Adrian de Rune Barclay, son of Sir Colville Arthur Durell Barclay of Pierston, 11th Bt. and Louise Melanie de Belzim, on 10 April 1912.1 She married, secondly, Robert Gilbert Vansittart, 1st and last Baron Vansittart, son of Robert Arnold Vansittart and Susan Alice Blane, on 29 July 1931.1

-From 10 April 1912, her married name became Barclay.1 From 29 July 1931, her married name became Vansittart.1 As a result of her marriage, Sarita Enriqueta Ward was styled as Baroness Vansittart on 3 July 1941.
+From 10 April 1912, her married name became Barclay.1 From 29 July 1931, her married name became Vansittart.1 After her marriage, Sarita Enriqueta Ward was styled as Baroness Vansittart on 3 July 1941.

 Children of Sarita Enriqueta Ward and Rt.
 Hon.
 Sir Colville Adrian de Rune Barclay